the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 Every Sunday the team will gather for 1-hour on Zoom for a Weekly Sync.
 Those meetings will always follow a familiar pattern:

 - Demos/discussion (15 minutes)
-  - The call will always start with each pair presenting a quick demo of the feature they built in “production” (the live version of the app that is deployed to the web for the world to see) followed by a concise walk-through of the code they wrote to build it.
-This is a common practice on most software teams and also lets you practice talking about your work, which can come in handy in a job interview setting!
+  - The call will always start with each pair presenting a quick demo of the feature they built in “production”, the live version of the app that is deployed to the web for the world to see.
+This is followed by a concise walk-through of the code they wrote to build it.
+This is a common practice on most software teams that lets you practice talking about your work, which can come in handy in a job interview setting!
 - Learning module (30 minutes every other week)
   - Presentations by mentors on topics that align with what your team is learning.
 Examples: git, code reviewing, pair programming, communication for developers.
 - Retrospective (30 minutes every other week)